haagahelia/devops-course/docs/monitoring/security.md

 You can run CodeQL from the command line ([CodeQL CLI](https://docs.github.com/en/code-security/codeql-cli/getting-started-with-the-codeql-cli/about-the-codeql-cli)) or integrate with Visual Studio Code using the [CodeQL extension](https://marketplace.visualstudio.com/items?itemName=github.vscode-codeql).

+#### Using CodeQL via the GitHub Security Tab

+The easiest way to start using CodeQL is through the Security tab in your GitHub repository:

+1. **Navigate to your repository on GitHub.**
+2. Click the **Security** tab at the top.
+3. Select **Code scanning alerts** from the left menu.
+4. Click **Set up code scanning**.
+5. Choose **Set up this workflow** under "CodeQL Analysis".
+6. Review the workflow file (you can customize it if needed), then click **Commit changes** to add it to your repository.

+GitHub will automatically run the CodeQL analysis on your codebase.
+Results will appear in the Security tab under "Code scanning alerts".

-#### Example
+#### Using GitHub Actions

-In this course, we learn how to integrate CodeQL to your Github workflows.
+You can also use GitHub actions to integrate CodeQL to your Github workflows.
 Clone the following Java project [repository](https://github.com/juhahinkula/codeql-demo.git).

 :::note
 Repository should be **public** to enable security scan.
 To use CodeQL with private repository, it should be owned by organization with GitHub Code Security enabled.